tomhea/flip-jump/README.md

 // some other code, will start at address 0x10000
 ```

+The end of the previous segment will be followed by the fj ops needed to complete that segment's [wflip](#wflip) ops.

 Moreover, you can reserve a spot for 0-bits, without taking space in the assembled file.
 The .fjm file supports segment-length > data-length.
-In that case the rest of the memory will be filled with zeros.
+In that case, the rest of the memory will be filled with zeros.

 ```c
 reserve 3*w    // reserves 3*w 0-bits.